 Course Content: The course covers all of the basic topics that relate to psychological methodology.
 These include behavioral variability, measurement, basic research designs, data presentation and analysis, and ethics.

 Method of Presentation: Lecture and discussion.

-  Method of Evaluation: Final grades are typically based on in-class quizzes, take-home exams, and a research proposal.
+Method of Evaluation: Final grades are typically based on in-class quizzes, homeworks, take-home exams, and an in class final exam.